uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 == 9.1 Hypothesis

 Through the 4 major boroughs of New York City, we can determine common factors pertaining to construction incidents/accidents that lead to injuries in New York City.
-From this data, we can determine which factors should primarily be examined in terms of implementing new state OSHA regulations. o	Input: Borough, Check Description o	Output: Injuries
+From this data, we can determine which factors should primarily be examined in terms of implementing new state OSHA regulations.

+Input: Borough, Check Description

+Output: Injuries

 == 9.2 Model